swang01/final/README.md

 #### Tues, 1/14/2020
   - Vivian:
     - Tried to calculate statistics, however having a hard time with wpm because it's much more complicated than we originally thought :'(
+    - The paragraphs had a lot of blankspaces after them that were not spaces and I tried getting rid of them because the race can't end without typing those blankspaces but I did not succeed

 ### User Interface